Thai script: Central Thai

-Thai is a tonal language, and the script gives full information on the tones.
-Tones are realised in the vowels, but indicated in the script by a combination of the class of the initial consonant (high, mid or low), vowel length (long or short), closing consonant (plosive or sonorant, i.e., dead or live) and, if present, one of four tone marks, whose names derive from the names of the digits 1–4 borrowed from Pali or Sanskrit.
+Central Thai is a tonal language, and the script gives full information on the tones.
+Tones are realised in the vowels, but indicated in the script by a combination of the class of the initial consonant (high, mid or low), vowel length (long or short), closing consonant (plosive or sonorant, called dead or live) and, if present, one of four tone marks, whose names derive from the names of the digits 1–4 borrowed from Pali or Sanskrit.
 The rules for denoting tones are shown in the following chart:

 "None", that is, no tone marker, is used with the base accent (พื้นเสียง, phuen siang).
 Mai tri and mai chattawa are only used with mid-class consonants.

 Two consonant characters (not diacritics) are used to modify the tone: